 Resolution – Final Fix of the 506

 So, I found my smoking gun.
 A very dry joint in the mech power supply causing an intermittent break in power to the motor.
-This fault had obviously been there a very long time.
+This fault had obviously been there a long time, waiting to fail completely.
 The joint would have been barely adequate when manufactured, and then gradually deteriorated over time to the point where simply moving the player would have caused it to fail.

-In other words, simply delivering the player to me, was probably all that it took to finally break the joint completely.
-Once broken, the player could never read a disc again, until I repaired this tiny, hard to find fault.
+In other words, simply delivering the player to me was probably all that it took to finally break the joint completely.
+Once broken, the player could never read a disc again until I repaired this tiny fault.
 I wonder how many Meridian 506s were scrapped because of a fault like this?

 Finally, I’d found and fixed the fault that accounted for the intermittent symptoms and other weird effects I’d observed.
 I reflowed the joint and the player sprang back to life, working perfectly from then on.

 This wonderful Meridian 506.24 CD player plays on as part of my system, for now.